Anti-Nowhere League: Comeback

-2002-present
+2002–present

 Jon Jon, Beef and Danny left the band, to be replaced by PJ (original drummer), Jez on guitar and Shady on bass.
 This line-up released the band's fifth studio album, Kings and Queens in 2005, which was released on the Captain Oi! record label.
 However, there were arguments over the omission of two songs from that album, "The Day The World Turned Gay" and "The Adventures Of Peter Vile".
 Lawyers for Captain Oi! refused to sanction the release of these two songs because of fear of litigation, so Nick (Animal) eventually relented and let the album be released with the two disputed songs omitted.

 In 2006, the band set up their own independent record label, Nowhere Records; with Pig Iron - The Album being the first release in August 2006.
 The album included the two songs omitted from the Kings and Queens album, as well as "Landlord", taken from the Out Of Control album.
 The same year, the Anti-Nowhere League undertook a twenty nine date UK tour, and PJ left the band after the Glasgow gig in October 2006.
 His replacement was Dave Hazlewood (Nato), from the small Kent town of Cranbrook, who had filled in before on tours.
 On 8 November 2006, the ANL began a three-week tour of Australia and New Zealand.
 On 26 October, the band joined Angelic Upstarts, Sham 69 and The Damned for the academy in the UK 2006: 30th Anniversary of Punk gig at London's Shepherd's Bush Empire.

 The Anti-Nowhere League supported Rancid at their Leeds gig on 8 November 2008.
 In December 2008, Jez was replaced on lead guitar by Johhny Skullknuckles.
 The League continued to tour and record, and now promote their new songs with videos.
 After a mini European tour in late spring 2009, they embarked on an American tour in June and July 2009, before appearing at the Punk Rebellion festival in Blackpool.
 After touring Germany and the Netherlands in early May 2010, the band and Johhny Skullknuckles parted company and Tommy H (Tom Hunt) was drafted in on guitar.

 In 2011, the band recorded the "This Is War" single, and accompanying video, which was followed by a tour with the UK Subs supporting Motörhead on a number of UK dates.
 At the 2012 Download Festival, the band appeared on the Pepsi Max stage hours before Metallica filled the main stage as headliners.

 During the later months of 2015 writing began for the album The Cage, the first fresh studio album since Rampton.
 During this time, drummer Dave 'Nato' Hazlewood left the band.
 The Cage album saw another slight change in direction, with a heavier, and more direct sound.
 It was released by Cleopatra Records in 2016.

 2017 saw the band record and release a collection of classic reggae covers under the title League Style, Loosen Up Vol I.

+Former bassist Steve "Barnzy" Barnes died from injuries sustained in a motorcycle collision on September 20, 2026.